Confraternity of Christian Doctrine (CCD)

 - Complete all registration forms and submit all required paperwork and fees at the time of registration, including a signed Family Commitment Form

 - Have a reliable Internet connection for email and submission of e-Assessments

 Enrollment in the CCD Program for a minimum of two consecutive years is required for children to begin sacramental preparation for Eucharist and or Confirmation.

 Sacramental Preparation Program

 All baptized children from grade two and up who desire to enter into full communion with the Catholic Church with the reception of Eucharist and/or Confirmation are eligible for this program provided that they have successfully completed a minimum of two consecutive years of formation in the Catholic Faith.
-First Penance is celebrated in early December for children in grades 2 and up.
+First Penance is celebrated in late February for children in grades 2 and up.
 First Eucharist is celebrated in early May for grades 2 and up.
 Confirmation is celebrated in the spring for children in grades 7 and up.

 Students with Special Needs